rajveergangwar/fullwidthtouchslider/fullwidthtouchslider/readme.txt

  	go to structure
  	block
- 	search for full width touch slider assing this block to your desire region keep in mind this is full width slide so region must be of full width
+ 	search for full width touch slider assign this block to your desire region keep in mind this is full width slide so region must be of full width

  * Troubleshooting
   * If the menu does not display, check the following:

    - Are the "Access administration menu" and "Use the administration pages and help" permissions enabled for the appropriate roles?